-Alternatively, the remote controller 40 can be supplied with a plurality of content-specific keys corresponding to a plurality of content-specific categories of programming, e.g., a Sports key, News key, Movie key, etc. When the user depresses a content-specific key, a content-specific mode is initiated.
+Alternatively, the remote controller 40 can be supplied with a plurality of content-specific keys corresponding to a plurality of content-specific categories of programming, e.g., a Sports key, News key, Movie key, etc. When the user depresses a content-specific key, a content-specific mode is 20 initiated.
 In FIG. 4, the remote controller is equipped with a Sports key 49.
 If the user depresses the Sports key 49, the microcontroller will limit the display of programs and/or program schedule information to those that are sportsrelated.
-The microcontroller will block all other programming or schedule information from appearing on the television receiver.
+The microcontroller will block all other programsing or schedule information from appearing on the television receiver.
 The microcontroller can be adapted to distinguish programs and schedule information that are sports-related by examining an appropriate code associated with the program or schedule information.
+30

-As discussed above, coding can be accomplished using any number of methods, such as by including an appropriate code in the vertical blanking interval of the program signal, or in an appropriate memory location in the database record of the program schedule information, or if the schedule information is being received on a broadband network, by 42 on the remote controller, or by using the up and down 35 including it in an appropriate blanking interval.
-The user activates a content-specific mode by depressing the appropriate content-specific key in any mode of operation of the electronic programming guide, including the aforedescribed FLIP, BROWSE or MAIN MENU modes, as well as when no schedule information is being displayed and only a program signal is visible on the television receiver.
-Once a content-specific mode is requested by the user, the microcontroller immediately and directly enables the contentspecific programming criteria, and maintains it for all operscreen 201 which would cause the microcontroller to display 45 ating modes of the guide until disabled, which can be accomplished, for example, by toggling the Sports key 49.
+As discussed above, coding can be accomplished using any number of methods, such as by including an appropriate code in the vertical blanking interval of the program signal, or in an appropriate memory location in the database record of the program schedule information, or if the schedule 35 information is being received on a broadband network, by including it in an appropriate blanking interval.
+The user activates a content-specific mode by depressing the appropriate content-specific key in any mode of operation of the electronic programming guide, including the aforedescribed 40 FLIP, BROWSE or MAIN MENU modes, as well as when no schedule information is being displayed and only a program signal is visible on the television receiver.
+Once a content-specific mode is requested by the user, the microcontroller immediately and directly enables the content- 45 specific programming criteria, and maintains it for all operating modes of the guide until disabled, which can be accomplished, for example, by toggling the Sports key 49.

 Instead of a dedicated content-specific key, such as Sports key 49, the system may be configured with a single, generic content-specific key, which, when activated, would cause the microcontroller to display a content-specific menu containing a list of all content-specific categories available to the user.
 The user then could highlight a particular category by manipulating the selection cursor using the direction arrow keys on the remote controller and select it by depressing the ENTER or OK key 44.
-As an alternative to using a content-specific key on the remote controller, access to the content-specific menu can be effected by providing an appropriate identifier in another menu screen of the electronic guide, such as in the LOCATOR, SETUP or MAIN MENU screens.
+As an alternative to using a content-specific menu can be effected by providing an appropriate identifier in another menu screen of the elec- tronic guide, such as in the LOCATOR, SETUP or MAIN MENU screens.